-The Assistant Dean of Faculty will develop and review the curriculum and coordinate the academic schedule.
-Supporting leadership roles will include one Middle School (6-8) and one High School (9-12) Master Teacher who will share responsibility for training, supporting, and reviewing all faculty members under the supervision of the Dean of School.
+The Assistant Dean will develop and review the curriculum and coordinate the academic schedule.
+Supporting leadership roles will include one Middle School (6-8) and one High School (9-12) Master Teacher who will share responsibility for training, supporting, and reviewing all faculty members.